About the Dean

-Sharon L. Wood was appointed interim dean of the Cockrell School of Engineering at The University of Texas at Austin in September 2014, after serving as interim dean for one year.
-She holds the Cockrell Family Chair in Engineering # 14.
-With 270 faculty, more than 7,500 students, and annual research expenditures exceeding $150 million, the Cockrell School is a top ranked engineering school.
+Sharon L. Wood became the ninth dean of the Cockrell School of Engineering at The University of Texas at Austin in September 2014, after serving as interim dean for one year.
+She holds the Cockrell Family Chair in Engineering #14 and the Jack and Beverly Randall Dean's Chair for Excellence in Engineering.

 Prior to her appointment as dean, Wood served as the chair of the school’s Department of Civil, Architectural and Environmental Engineering for five years, and for one year, she was director of the Ferguson Structural Engineering Laboratory, one of the nation’s leading research centers in the large-scale study of the behavior of bridges, buildings and structural components.
 She joined the Cockrell School faculty in 1996.

 Wood is a member of the National Academy of Engineering and a vice president of the American Concrete Institute.
 She has been nationally recognized for her research on the earthquake response of reinforced concrete structures.
-Earlier this year she was inducted into the National Academy of Engineering, one of the highest professional distinctions bestowed upon an engineer.
-Wood is a fellow of the American Concrete Institute and currently serves as its vice president.
-She has served on federal advisory committees for the Department of Veterans Affairs, the National Earthquake Hazards Reduction Program and the U.S. Geological Survey.
+Her research interests include improving the structural response of reinforced concrete buildings, design and evaluation of bridges, and development of passive sensors for infrastructure systems.
+She has served on federal advisory committees for the Department of Veteran Affairs, the National Earthquake Hazards Reduction Program and the U.S. Geological Survey.